tomchen/font-template/README.md

-# Font Template: simplest way to create your own font using Adobe Illustrator and FontForge
+# Font Template: the simplest way to create your own font using Adobe Illustrator and FontForge

-Adobe Illustrator font templates that allow you to edit shapes of glyphs (characters) altogether in the same .ai file (or in their separate, respective .ai files if you want), then export them as SVG files, which can be imported into font file in free and open-source font maker [FontForge](https://fontforge.org/) and generate final production font files.
+Adobe Illustrator font templates that allow you to edit shapes of glyphs (characters) altogether in one `.ai` file (or in their separate, respective .ai files if you want), then export them as `.svg` files, which can be imported into a font file in free and open-source font maker [FontForge](https://fontforge.org/), and generate final production font files (`.otf`, `.ttf`, `.woff`, `.woff2`, etc.).

 ## Files

-* **`font_template.ai`**: Adobe Illustrator font template for basic and extended symboles and latin letters (significant CP1252 coverage), each glyph has a separate artboard, so that you can easily export each of them as individual glyph SVG file.
+* **`font_template.ai`**: Adobe Illustrator font template for basic and extended symbols and latin letters (significant CP1252 coverage), each glyph has a separate artboard, so that you can easily export each of them as individual glyph SVG file.
 * **`font_template_single.ai`**: Adobe Illustrator font template for a single glyph.
 If you want, you can use this file instead of (or along with) `font_template.ai`.
-* **`batch_import_svg.py`**: a python script that can import multiple SVG individual glyph files into FontForge's font file
+* **`batch_import_svg.py`**: a python script that can import multiple SVG individual glyph files into FontForge's `.sfd` font file (and can optionally convert it to production font files, i.e. `.otf`, `.ttf`, `.woff`, `.woff2`, etc.)

 ## Usage